Chart Color Schemes

 Leneva features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.6% of all households, including 47.6% couples with children, 25.9% couples without children, and 9.1% single parent families.
-Non-family households make up the remaining 15.4%, with lone person households at 13.3% and group households comprising 2.8% of the total.
-The median household size is 3.0 people, larger than the Rest of Vic. average of 2.4.
+Family households comprise 84.6% of all households, including 47.6% couples with children, 25.9% couples without children, and 9.1% single parent families.
+Non-family households account for the remaining 15.4%, with lone person households at 13.3% and group households comprising 2.8%.
+The median household size is 3.0 people, which is larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households